Google: Common Challenges When Moving Files and Folders

 Remove Files from your Search list.

-• We also recommend using additional filters to focus on a subset of the overall files that are pending deletion.
+• Use additional filters to focus on a subset of the overall files that are pending deletion.
 For example, you can add filters for

 • Type: It may be useful to review files by type such as docs or slides